The-Balance-FFXIV/balance-static/content/jobs/melee/monk/basic-guide.md

 ### Even Windows

 ## Openers
 With Nadi Alignment and Overcapping in mind, there are two primary openers available to us, though additional options and variations exist.
 Our best options are a **Double Lunar** and **Solar Lunar** openers and their variations. **Solar Lunar** aims to maximize the amounts of **Phantom Rushes**, as it does not overcap the Nadi like the **Double Lunar** opener does.
 The choice of the opener will decide what our subsequent odd and even windows will look like.

-The **Lunar Solar** opener can be treated as a default opener, as it ensures maximum Phantom Rush usages over an unknown killtime.
-This opener also affords us the opportunity to be flexible with where we place Rising Phoenix in our two minute burst window.
-This is beneficial, as it allows for greater flexibility of our burst window to account for our current Disciplined Fist/Demolish state.

-The **Double Solar** opener is something that only becomes worthwhile to switch to when you have a greater understanding of an encounter and its nuances -- primarily, having an estimated killtime that you are reasonably confident you'll achieve, and the knowledge that that killtime will not lose you a usage of Phantom Rush if you follow a Double Solar opener.

-Chakra usage in the opener depends on if you are able to double weave without clipping.
-If you can do so, simply use TFC as soon as it becomes available every time following the first usage.
-If you cannot do so, then there will be times when you are forced to sit on Chakra stacks for a GCD or two, as although you still want to use it as soon as possible, your priority is using your buffs in the correct places.

 ### Lunar Solar